- Designed For

 In this self-paced program, you will gain an overview of vaccine-related resources available on the Centers for Disease Control website.
 You will also investigate the current recommendations and considerations for five of the most commonly administered vaccines: Influenza, Pertussis, Pneumococcal, Zoster (Shingles) and Human Papillomavirus.

-This course is Oregon Health & Science University Continuing Professional Development and is hosted by Oregon State University's Professional and Continuing Education.
+This course is Oregon Health & Science University Continuing Professional Development and is hosted by Oregon State University's College of Pharmacy.

 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.